Original Release Date: August 6, 2018

-In the first episode of our new R&D Season, Just Science host Dr. John Morgan speaks with Dr. Bruce Budowle, the Executive Director of the Institute of Applied Genetics and Professor at the University of North Texas Health Science Center at Fort Worth.
+In episode one of our 2018 NIJ R&D Season, Just Science host Dr. John Morgan speaks with Dr. Bruce Budowle, the Executive Director of the Institute of Applied Genetics and Professor at the University of North Texas Health Science Center at Fort Worth.

 Did you know that if you swab a 1cm square area of skin you’ll recover up to ten thousand bacterial cells?
 Microbiome profiling for forensic identification complements partial or inconclusive STR profiles to increase resolution for human source attribution.
 Performance assessment is underway and preliminary data indicate that the candidate panel can characterize human-based selected microbes even at initially low abundant body sites.